UAlaska-IT/database_application/README.md

 * `node['database_application']['backup']['delete_local_copy']`.
 Defaults to `false`.
-If true, the 'timed' backup we be deleted after successfully uploading to S3.
+If true, the timestamped backup will be deleted after successfully uploading to S3.
 A 'latest' backup is always retained.

 * `node['database_application']['backup']['s3_path']`.